Westham – St Mary

 The nave and south transept remain from a late C11 cruciform church.
 The north aisle and tower are late C14 and the early C15 chancel has good glass of that date.

-(image) As its name implies, Westham stood at the west gate of Pevensey castle.
-There is a reference to a hospital of St Cross here in 1292 and though it is not known how this related to the church, a link is likely in view of its large size and the evidence (see below) of a cloister to the south.
+As its name implies, Westham stood at the west gate of Pevensey castle.
+There is a reference to a hospital of St Cross here in 1292 and though it is not known how this related to the church, a link is likely in view of its large size and the evidence (see below) of a cloister to the south of the church.
 A further hospital, dedicated to St John the Baptist, is mentioned several times after 1354; possibly St Cross was a precursor (See VCH 2 pp106-07 for fuller details).

 Fittings and Monuments

 Altar stone: (Lady chapel) Re-used as a tombstone in the floor of the church in 1692 and thus lacking two of the carved crosses.

 Consecration cross: (East wall beneath the window) Flint set in stone and probably contemporary with the chancel.

 Font: C15.
 Large with trefoiled arcading on both stem and bowl.